Will Polar Bears be extinct by 2050?

 Polar bear populations in the Western Hudson Bay and Southern Beaufort Sea are declining, and this trend is linked to disappearing sea ice.
 Polar bears in the Hudson Bay and northern Russia could indeed disappear by mid-century.
 Polar bears of northern and eastern Greenland may hang on for 75 years.
 In the archipelagos between northeastern Canada and northwestern Greenland, polar bears are likely to survive through the end of the century, though in smaller numbers.

 The Big Wild is working against the clock to provide Individual Identification of Polar Bears.
-Providing researches with this essential data enables ground truth data on accurate numbers of population, migratory patterns, prey, human-wildlife conflict and the enduring plight of this beloved species.
+Providing researchers with this essential data enables ground truth data on accurate numbers of population, migratory patterns, prey, human-wildlife conflict and the enduring plight of this beloved species.

 For more information, please reach out to: [email protected]